nodejs/node/doc/api/test.md

 test('asynchronous passing test', async (t) => {
   // This test passes because the Promise returned by the async
-  // function is not rejected.
+  // function is settled and not rejected. assert.strictEqual(1, 1);
-  assert.strictEqual(1, 1);
 });